sabracrolleton/uax-15/README.md

 This is a fork of a subset of work done by Takeru Ohta in 2010.
 Future work is intended to provide support for https://tools.ietf.org/html/rfc8264 and https://tools.ietf.org/html/rfc7564.

 # Implementation Notes
-This has been successfully tested on sbcl, ccl, ecl, clisp, allegro and cmucl against the unicode test file found at [http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt](http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt)
+This has been successfully tested on sbcl, ccl, ecl, clisp, abcl, allegro and cmucl against the unicode test file found at [http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt](http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt)

-Abcl still has some issues that are currently being worked on.

 # Usage
 It has one major exported function: